By Nicholas Blake

 Similar detective fiction books

-The sufferer is a Frenchwoman, the mistress of a count number. quickly Morton is racing via a demimonde of French expatriates, Bonapartists, fanatical Royalists, and one very harmful, drunken petty criminal.
+The sufferer is a Frenchwoman, the mistress of a count number. quickly Morton is racing via a demimonde of French expatriates, Bonapartists, fanatical Royalists, and one very risky, drunken petty criminal.
 From an unique London brothel to a scene of carnage on a Dartmoor farm, the detective enters a covert conflict over Napoleon’s destiny.
 And amid the betrayal, deception, and homicide, Morton will face a waterloo of his personal.

-Shamus Award for most sensible PI Hardcover (1984)
+Shamus Award for top PI Hardcover (1984)

 What bones are buried within the shadows of the past?